saltkid/tbg/README.md

     - Prints the general help message when no arg is given
     - Prints the help message/s of command/s and/or flag/s if specified
     - *args*: no arg, or any command or any flag (can be multiple)

+## Server Commands
+These commands only work when there's a **tbg** server active.
+Usage is the same as other commands.
+1. next-image
+    - triggers an image change
+    - curl equivalent: `curl -X POST localhost:9545/next-image`
+2. quit
+    - stops the server
+    - curl equivalent: `curl -X POST localhost:9545/quit`

+*Tip: you can assign these commands to keybinds in Windows Terminal Settings*

 ## Flags
 Flags behave differently based on the command so for more detailed explanation, go to the documentation of the command instead.